 To enable the xpCmdShell Stored Procedure, open a query page in SSMS or another SQL editor, add the following code and execute

 Get File System output

-Once SQL Server is reconfigured for xp_cmdshell you can write commands like you would do from any command shell.
-As an example suppose you would want to view a list of exe files that is on a computer or server on the network for reporting purposes.
+Once SQL Server is reconfigured for xp_cmdshell you can write commands as you would do from any command shell.
+As an example suppose you would want to view a list of .exe files that is on a computer or server on the network for reporting purposes.
 This could be accomplished with the following command: